Privacy and Security

 If you are an existing member who joined the credit union before the USA Patriot Act rules became effective we may also need to verify and retain copies of any documents used to verify your identity when you request a new deposit account, apply for a loan or are added as a signatory to a new or existing deposit or loan account.

 We ask for your understanding as we work to support these efforts to maintain the security of your funds and our country.
 Please speak with a credit union staff member if you have any questions or concerns about our identification policies.

 Online Privacy Act Disclosure

 We use a protection mechanism on our website known as a firewall to protect our computer systems and your information.
-Firewall is a general term for a device that is used to prevent unauthorized access to or from a private network.
+A firewall is a general term for a device that is used to prevent unauthorized access to or from a private network.
 When you pass through the firewall, your IP (Internet Protocol) address is stored for security and tracking purposes.
-This IP address does not personally identify you, but allows communications on the Internet to be performed in a uniform and organized manner.
+This IP address does not personally identify you but allows communications on the Internet to be performed in a uniform and organized manner.
 The firewall uses the IP address to ensure our website is only accessed from valid sources.

 Secured and Unsecured Sites

 Encryption transforms data into an unreadable format.
-A secured site is one that uses 128-bit encryption and Secure Sockets Layer (SSL) technology to transmit information between you and Firefighters Community CU.
+A secure site is one that uses 128-bit encryption and Secure Sockets Layer (SSL) technology to transmit information between you and Firefighters Community CU.
 SSL ensures information remains confidential.
 Encrypted, or scrambled, information effectively prevents anyone from intercepting and reading any information about you.
 Please note that this encryption takes place only when you use your web browser from a secured site.

 An unsecured site does not utilize SSL technology or encryption.
 Information sent to or received from an unsecured site can potentially be intercepted by anyone.
-When sending e-mail, you should not include personal information if you are sending it from an unsecured site.
+When sending an e-mail, you should not include personal information if you are sending it from an unsecured site.